 Why the Test is Performed

 The RPR test can be used to screen for syphilis.
 It is used to screen people who have symptoms of sexually transmitted infections and is routinely used to screen pregnant women for the disease.

 Several states also require that couples be screened for syphilis before getting a marriage license.

 The test is also used to see how treatment for syphilis is working.
 After treatment with antibiotics, the levels of syphilis antibodies should fall.
 These levels can be monitored with another RPR test.
 Unchanged or rising levels can mean a persistent infection.

 A negative test result is considered normal.
 However, the body does not always produce antibodies specifically in response to the syphilis bacteria, so the test is not always accurate.
-False-negatives may occur in persons with early- and late-stage syphilis.
+False-negatives may occur in people with early- and late-stage syphilis.
 More testing may be needed before ruling out syphilis.

 A positive test result may mean that you have syphilis.
 If the screening test is positive, the next step is to confirm the diagnosis with a more specific test for syphilis, such as FTA-ABS.
 The FTA-ABS test will help distinguish between syphilis and other infections or conditions.

 How well the RPR test can detect syphilis depends on the stage of the infection.
 The test is most sensitive (almost 100%) during the middle stages of syphilis.
 It is less sensitive during the earlier and later stages of the infection.